glossary

 How do you develop risk appetite?

-• Assess Current Position: Understand the current risk profile and capabilities of the organization.
+- Assess Current Position: Understand the current risk profile and capabilities of the organisation.
 Conduct a thorough analysis of existing risks, controls, and risk management practices to establish a baseline.

 Board Member Training Webinars